 Yes.
 Based on our TP20 review, ThermoPro is among the top picks for meat thermometers.
 TP20 comes with several good features that include a lifetime warranty on its two probe sensors and proper notification process.

 Is the Thermopro TP20 Worth It?

 After an extensive ThermoPro TP20 review, we found it is reliable and economical.
 Because it’s wireless, it solves the problem of frequently needing to check the temp and potentially overcooking your meat.
-The temperature accuracy is reliable, and setting the target temperature is easy using the preset temperature settings.
+The ambient temperature accuracy is reliable, and setting the target temperature is easy using the preset temperature settings.

 We liked the large LCD screen and intuitive user interface that makes operating the thermometer receiver and transmitter convenient.
 If you are a BBQ enthusiast, check out the TP20 thermometer.